-Think about parks and you probably have conjured up a warm but distant childhood memories of summer strolls through lush green grass with your family.
+When you think about nature and parks maybe this has conjured up a warm but distant childhood memory of summer strolls through lush green grass with your family.
 Or perhaps you recall the feeling of swinging as high as possible on the swings, feet in the air, wishing that the day would last forever.

 If you close your eyes now and imagine yourself in a scenic vision of green, tall trees all around you, would the deep breath you take feel more nourishing and satisfying?
 Chances are yes.
 This is a reason that the mere conjuring of nature is a powerful evocative tool we can use in therapy to help our patients.